MarcelWestp/refactor-and-extend-exercise/refactored-README.md

 ----
   +3

+But we can show him the about us page.
+And talk about the clarification of the business information later.

 - As Todd I want to be able to send the business owner a message so that I can ask a follow up question if my car is accepted or rejected.

 I  0